-Anglers, hunters, and others who park on Washington state recreation lands must use either the WDFW Vehicle Access Pass and the WD or the Washington State Discover Pass.
+Anglers, hunters, and others who park on Washington state recreation lands must use either the WDFW Vehicle Access Pass or the Washington State Discover Pass.

-WDFW Vehicle Access Pass (VAP)
+WDFW VEHICLE ACCESS PASS (VAP)

 Most annual hunting, fishing, and trapping licenses include a complimentary Vehicle Access Pass, which allows you to park at WDFW wildlife areas, boat launches and other water access sites.
 This pass is good only at WDFW properties.